anqi-guo/udacity-dsnd-project1/README.md

-# Udacity-Data Scientist Nano Degree
+# Udacity-Data Scientist Nano Degree-Project 1
-This repository contains all the projects and codes of Data Scientist Nano Degree program
+This repository contains all the projects and codes of project 1 (Writing a data scientist blog post)